sromelus/express-courses-rest-api/README.md

 #REST API Project - With Express

 This project is an API that manages a mock up school database.
-The api currently manages two main datasets users and courses.
+The api currently manages two main data sets users and courses.

 ## Getting Started